mackaronina/nekoslovach-bot/README.md

 * Generating using AI news from a picture, text or picture with a caption.
 Just send any message to the bot in private messages.
 The generated news consists of a title and text.
 After generation, the user can post the news to the channel using the check mark button
+* Selecting tags using AI for news from a list of tags
 * Generating a poll for each news item.
 The poll consists of a question and two answer options
 * Sending posts from users to admins for review before posting
 * Automatic posting to the channel every N hours.
 The topic of the news and the poll are selected randomly from the list